tidalmigrations/tidalmigrations.github.io/pages/user guides/integrating_with_azure_migrate.md

 ### Installation requirements

-- Azure Migrate script from [Tidal Migrations Gists Repository](https://github.com/tidalmigrations/gists).
+- Azure Migrate script from [Tidal Gists Repository](https://github.com/tidalmigrations/gists).

   - If `git` is configured, clone the repository with: